 WE'RE ENTERING THE ERA OF BIG NEUROSCIENCE.
-In just a little more than a year, multi-million dollar brain research initiatives have been launched in the United States, Europe and Japan.
-Together they will involve more than a thousand neuroscientists and span more than a decade.
+In just the past year, multi-million dollar brain research initiatives have been launched in the United States, Europe and Japan.
+Together, they will involve more than a thousand neuroscientists and will span more than a decade.

 Their ambitions are bold: These marquee projects aim to map the brain in unprecedented detail, creating a picture of its different cell types, their activity and their interconnections.
 But their priorities differ: The U.S. Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative is aimed initially at developing the suite of tools needed to make such a map; Europe’s Human Brain Project (HBP) is creating computational models of the brain’s circuitry; and Japan’s Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS) is largely focused on defining the circuitry of the non-human primate brain.

 What has propelled neuroscience to the vanguard?
 What impact will these initiatives have on the field?
 How are the goals of these projects aligned?
 Will they work together?
 And how will they change our understanding of the brain?

 The Kavli Foundation brought together leaders from these three initiatives – Bill Newsome, Sean Hill and Hideyuki Okano – to answer these questions.